moneals/addresser/README.md

 data regardless of case or long name vs. abbreviation.

 Addresser will validate that the city provided is valid for the given state.
-In addition to the data integrity benefits it also allows for more intelligent parsing logic.
+In addition to the data integrity benefits this also allows for more intelligent parsing logic.

 ## Upcoming Features